 What Should I Choose–Urgent Care Or Emergency Room?

-As Dr. Evans mentioned, when it comes down to it, you may intuitively know whether your illness or injury is too severe and life-threatening for urgent care to handle.
-Listen to your body, try to note whether the pain is persistent or if it’s improving over time.
-Don’t rely too heavily on online forums to help diagnose yourself.
+As Dr. Evans mentioned, when it comes down to it, you may intuitively know whether your illness or injury needs acute care.
+Listen to your body.
+Try to note whether the pain is persistent or if it’s improving over time.
+Don’t rely on online forums to help diagnose yourself.
 Try to get to a doctor as soon as possible.
-If you aren’t sure, call the urgent care and ask if that is something that is a medical condition they would be able to treat at their facility.
-Remember, you can always be transferred to an emergency room from urgent care, and it will save you money to see an urgent care doctor first should you not end up needing emergency services.
+If you aren’t sure, call the urgent care and ask if they can treat your particular issue.
+Remember, you can always go to an emergency room from urgent care.
+But, it will save you money to see an urgent care doctor if you not need emergency services.